 The first step is to squeeze fresh lemon juice and pour it into a cocktail shaker.
 You can use your hands to squeeze the lemon like we did unless you’d rather use a lemon squeezer.

 The second step is to measure the three liquors (gin, maraschino liqueur and crème de violette) and pour each into the same shaker.
-We used a Japanese jigger to measure our liquors to achieve accurate measurements and clean pours.
+We use a Japanese jigger to achieve accurate measurements and clean pours.
 However, you can use a basic jigger or small angled measuring cup instead.

 The third step is to add ice to the shaker and shake it vigorously until all the ingredients are combined and chilled – about 10 to 15 seconds.